This is the second segment of the conversation I had with Joe.

 E169 – Transcript

 Jason: Welcome back to another part of the conversation I have with Joe Rizzo.
 This is the sales experience podcast.
 My name is Jason Cutter and I am super excited because this conversation with Joe, first off, he did a lot of listening to podcast before we spoke.
 And I know as you listen to this, it might sound like maybe he just did that homework so that he could, you know, get on my good side and make it seem like he knew what he’s talking about.
 But literally I’ll tell you that we are an alignment on a lot of things.
 So stuff that he’s talking about is near and dear to me and fits in with my experience in sales.
 And then also what I see as challenges for salespeople.
 So please take lots of notes.
 Please absorb this.
 Whether you’re in sales or you’re a manager, you’re owner of a company, whether you’re in recruiting, which is who he’s focused on, or any other sales vertical, you know, it’s just a great conversation.
 A lot of fundamentals that we talk about.
-So your ego part to enjoy.
+So here you go part 2, enjoy.

 Jason: So if you’re talking to someone, whatever their issue might be, if you can pull that out.
 I’ve always used like third party stories of other people I’ve helped relative to their situation, right.
 Whether single mother or you know, married with kids and dealing with this or you know, a single person living at home, whatever it is, it’s, you know, tying it in so they know that they’re not alone.
 There’s other people in situations like theirs and that it’s safe to move forward and you know, it will be for the best.